Click on one of the frequently asked questions to view our response.

 You are allowed to bring iPods, phones or any other pieces of technology to school, however this is at your own risk!
 You are not allowed to have them out during lesson time unless a teacher has given you permission.
 Mobile phones and iPods may be used during breaktime and lunchtime.

 Yes.
 You will commence your timetable on your first day at Darton College therefore, you could have a PE lesson.
-You do not need to wear the Darton PE kit during the two transition weeks, you may still wear your kit from primary should you wish.
-However, please make sure you have the correct kit in September.

 There is a huge range of extracurricular clubs for Year 7 to join.
 Different clubs run during different times of the year.
 Clubs may include: Football, Rugby, Basketball, Badminton, Cricket, Athletics, Drama, Music, Science, Maths, Animation, Dance, Choir, Orchestra and Homework.
 The current schedule can be found on the extra curricular section of the website.